 But who is responsible for mould and mildew in a rental property - landlord or tenant?

 Past Tenancy Tribunal decisions have found that minimising mould is a joint tenant/landlord responsibility.
 A landlord should ensure the premises is mould free before tenancy commences and the tenants should ensure the rental property remains that way for the term of their occupation.
 They could do this through a house inspection, which will provide a full report.

 Mould grows in places of high humidity but humidity can be decreased by ensuring the property has adequate ventilation and heating.
-Before a tenant moves into the property, landlords should check that it is insulated, look for leaking pipes and blocked gutters and consider providing secure window stays so that tenants can leave the home 'airing' while they're away.
+Before a tenant moves into the property, landlords should check that it is insulated, look for leaking pipes via the services of a master plumber, check for blocked gutters and consider providing secure window stays so that tenants can leave the home 'airing' while they're away.